Renan Antonio Rodrigues

 quit

-You maybe are wondering if there is a way to do it automatically, right?
+You may be wondering if there is a way to do it automatically, right?
 Yes, there is if your domain controller is running Windows Server 2008 SP2 or newer versions.
 Have a look below how to do that in details.

 Automating the DSRM password changing

-Windows Server 2008 R2 has introduced a new feature that enables you to copy a password from a domain account, it makes maintenance pf the DSRM across the entire domain much easier, since you can now schedule a task on each domain controller to copy the password of the domain account on a regular basis.
+Since Windows Server 2008 R2 a new feature was introduced that enables you to copy a password from a domain account, it makes maintenance of the DSRM across the entire domain much easier, since you can now schedule a task on each domain controller to copy the password of the domain account on a regular basis.
 You can do it following the below steps:

 1 - Create a domain account with no administrator privileges, just a simple domain user, and leave it disabled, do not enable it: